 Depression is a sneaky little condition than can come crashing into your life like a wrecking ball at any age.
 In general, depression is a mental illness that affects the way you feel.
-It can be triggered by virtually anything and it comes with some ugly sidekicks; among them eating disorders, anxiety, body dysmorphia and more.
+It can be triggered by virtually anything, and it comes with some ugly sidekicks; among some of which are eating disorders, anxiety, body dysmorphia and more.

 The major difficulty in treating depression lies in the fact that it’s an overwhelmingly complex disease – countless factors come into play regarding its onset and intensity, and response to treatment can differ wildly from individual to individual.

 Whereas ‘simpler’ physiological conditions like high cholesterol or anemia can be routinely treated with medicine, depression is another beast.
 According to a Harvard Health publication, billions of interacting chemical reactions and complex pathways come into play to fabricate the overwhelmingly dynamic mesh of each individual’s feelings and emotions.

 Depression is one of those illnesses that is extremely hard to define.
 According to the DSM-5, a manual used to diagnose mental disorders, depression occurs when you have at least five of the following symptoms for at least two weeks:

 - A depressed mood during most of the day, particularly in the morning

 - Fatigue or loss of energy almost every day

 - Feelings of worthlessness or guilt almost every day